nighthawkcoders/student_2025/navigation/about.md

 Why do you think this flag is significant to me?

 <style>
-    /* Style looks pretty compact,
-       - grid-container and grid-item are referenced the code */

     .grid-container {
         display: grid;
         grid-template-columns: repeat(auto-fill, minmax(150px, 1fr)); /* Dynamic columns */